 Note: Some states provide these rights to all people with Medicare under 65, while others only extend them to people eligible for Medicare because of disability or only to people with ESRD.
-Check with your State Insurance Department about what rights you might have under state law.
+Check with your about what rights you might have under state law.

-Even if your state isn't listed above, some insurance companies may voluntarily sell Medigap policies to people who are under 65, although they'll probably cost you more than Medigap policies sold to people over 65, and they can probably use medical underwriting.
-Also, some of the federal guaranteed rights are available to people with Medicare under 65.
+Even if your state isn't listed above, some insurance companies may voluntarily sell Medigap policies to people who are under 65, although they'll probably cost more than Medigap policies sold to people over 65, and they probably use medical underwriting.
+Some of the federal guaranteed rights are available to people with Medicare under 65.
 (Go to pages 21-24.)
 Check with your State Insurance Department about what additional rights you might have under state law.

-Remember, if you already have Medicare Part B (Medical Insurance), you'll get a Medigap Open Enrollment Period when you turn 65.
-You'll probably have more Medigap policy options and be able to get a lower premium at that time.
-During the Medigap Open Enrollment Period, insurance companies can't refuse to sell you any Medigap policy due to a disability or other health problem, or charge you a higher premium (based on health status) than they charge other people who are 65.
+If you already have Medicare Part B (Medical Insurance), you'll still get a Medigap Open Enrollment Period when you turn 65.
+You'll probably have more Medigap Open Enrollment Period, insurance companies can't refuse to sell you any Medigap policy due to a disability or other health problem, or charge you a higher premium (based on health status) than they charge other people who are 65.

-Because Medicare (Part A and/or Part B) is creditable coverage, if you had Medicare for more than 6 months before you turned 65, you may not have to wait through a pre-existing condition waiting period for coverage you bought during the Medigap Open Enrollment Period.
+Because Medicare Part A and/or Part B is creditable coverage, if you had Medicare for more than 6 months before you turned 65, you may not have to wait through a pre-existing condition waiting period for coverage you bought during the Medigap Open Enrollment Period.
 For more information about the Medigap Open Enrollment Period and pre-existing conditions, go to pages 14-15.
 If you have questions, call your State Health Insurance Assistance Program (SHIP).
-(Go to pages 47-48.)